Rakshanda77/Fused/README.md

        //FusedLocationProviderClien used to get last location of device.

-Step5:In main function we are just getting last location of user and
+Step5: In main function we are just getting last location of user.

 callig one function which will display current location of user.

 //Main function looks like this.

 protected void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);